Jirinrin/AYA/README.md

 - You can supply an argument after either of these commands to specify pictures with what tag you want to move
 - `.reset-tags`: [USE WITH CAUTION] will make sure that files in root folders have no tags and that files in tag folders have the tag that matches their folder.

+Misc fun/useful commands:
+- `.count-visible-pictures`: allows you to see how large the currently visible (i.e. not stashed away in tag folders) picture collection is

 ## How to build exe
 - Have pkg installed (`npm install -g pkg`)
 - Run the "compile" npm script

 ## TODO
-- Command to get number of files currently 'visisble'
 - Make 'reset' command (clear tags outside of tag folders, make sure pictures in tag folders have the right tag)
 - Add 'are you sure' thing to .reset